 A presentation by Dr Zoë James, Associate Professor in Criminology, University of Plymouth.

-The presentation argues that the hate experienced by Gypsies and Travellers can only be fully recognised through an analysis of the neoliberal capitalist context within which it occurs and the harmful subjective experience it engenders.
+The presentation argued that the hate experienced by Gypsies and Travellers can only be fully recognised through an analysis of the neoliberal capitalist context within which it occurs and the harmful subjective experience it engenders.